 In this paper, continuing our earlier work in \cite{PS}, we describe the extensions of $V$ to $K(X)$ by means of pseudo-monotone sequences of $K$, generalizing a natural construction of Loper and Werner, who were interested in studying when the ring of integer-valued polynomials over a pseudo-convergent sequence is a Pr\"ufer domain \cite{LopWer}.
 More precisely, we associate to every pseudo-monotone sequence $E=\{s_{\nu}\}_{\nu\in\Lambda}\subset K$ (see \S \ref{pmonotone sequences} for the definition) the valuation domain

 We first study the properties of $V_E$ in relation with the properties of $E$; subsequently, we analyze when and how it is possible to associate to an arbitrary extension a pseudo-monotone sequence.
 Our main result (Theorem \ref{teor:fundamentalsatz}) proves that every extension of $V$ to $K(X)$ can be realized in this way if and only if the $v$-adic completion $\widehat{K}$ of $K$ is algebraically closed.
 In particular, the statement holds if $K$ is algebraically closed, giving a generalization of Ostrowski's result.
-Moreover, our result shows that, under the same condition, every extension of $V$ to $K(X)$ which is not immediate is a monomial valuation, a natural way of constructing extensions to the field of rational functions (see \S \ref{monomial}).
+We also show that, under the same condition, every extension of $V$ to $K(X)$ which is not immediate is a monomial valuation, a natural way of constructing extensions to the field of rational functions (see \S \ref{monomial}).

 The structure of the paper is as follows.
-In Section \ref{notation}, after settling the notation used throughout the paper, the notion of monomial valuation and divisorial ideal, we give the definition of pseudo-monotone sequence in a general valued field $(K,v)$ (Chabert's original definition was given only for a rank one valuation, but it easily extends to the general case).
+In Section \ref{notation}, after settling the notation used throughout the paper, and the notions of monomial valuation and divisorial ideal, we give the definition of pseudo-monotone sequence in a general valued field $(K,v)$; we note that Chabert's original definitions of pseudo-divergent and pseudo-stationary sequences were given only for a rank one valuation, but they easily extend to the general case.
 We then introduce the notions of pseudo-limit, breadth ideal and gauge separately for the three different types of pseudo-monotone sequences: pseudo-convergent sequences (\S \ref{pcv}), pseudo-divergent sequences (\S \ref{pdv}) and pseudo-stationary sequences (\S \ref{pst}).
 In the last part of that section, we characterize pseudo-limits and breadth ideals of pseudo-monotone sequences according to their type (Lemmas \ref{pseudolimiti} and \ref{lemma:carattbreadth}).